 - We enjoy a private visit to the Cappella Palatina, attend a demonstration on making marzipan fruits and explore the old tuna factory on Favignana.

 - More highlights include a visit to the Salinas Archaeological Museum, with its impressive Punic and Greek collections

 - We also tour the ancient quarries at Cave di Cusa, from which came the stone for the temples at Selinute

 - Special Access

 - Low Single Supplement

 We fly from London to Palermo in the afternoon and transfer to our hotel in the centre of the city.

 Impressive Punic and Greek collections await us at the Salinas Archaeological Museum.
-After lunch, we tour the 12th century Cathedral and marvel at La Zisa, a summer residence built by Arab architects and a UNESCO World Heritage site.
-In the afternoon, we stroll around Palermo before being treated to a private evening visit to the Cappella Palatina, the royal chapel of the Normans, resplendent with bold mosaics.
+After lunch, we stroll around Palermo and tour the 12th century Cathedral before being treated to a private evening visit to the Cappella Palatina, the royal chapel of the Normans, resplendent with bold mosaics..

 We have a full day at Selinunte, once one of the most important Greek colonies within Sicily.
 Witness the glorious scenic views, surrounded by wild flowers as you overlook the Mediterranean sea.
 Here, we gaze in awe at the Temple of Hera, the only re-erected temple of the five that are situated on this archaeological site.

 Today we take a ferry to Levanzo, to the Grotta del Genovese where graffiti and paintings date back 12,000 years.
 In the afternoon, we have a private tour of the old tuna factory on Favignana where we will learn about the importance of tuna fishing on these islands.